Astarx1/cluster/README.md

 	- MapReduce (+ aggreg, combine, flatmap...)
 	- Database management, at least Postgre & Cassandra
 	- Usual math operations
+- Make possible for a worker to jump from a task to another even if the task is not over.
+COROUTINE STYLE.
+LET MORDOR (by Mozy) RULE
+	- E.g : When receiving data, it may be slower than the processing of the data.
+Therefore performance could be gained by giving a "worker back" in while(not_over) kind of loop if the loop has iterated many times without receiving anything
+- Better network management/resilience
+	- Acknowledgement support
+	- Message answer support
+	- Make a better use of topic system provided by ZMQ Publish/Subscribe in order to filter out unintersting messages with better performances (reduce the need to parse messages on an application level)
+- Better non-concurrency between workers support ?
+Master should have the last word but nonetheless, it seems quite shaky
+	- Paxos-like algorithm for decision ? (seems overkill)
 - Communication securisation
 - Reward protocole (in link with "better non-concurrency" and "task topology analysis")
 - Possession of resources by tasks :